The nuclear dimension of $C^*$-algebras associated to topological flows and orientable line foliations: Clopen subgroupoids and conditional expectations

 \section{Clopen subgroupoids and conditional expectations}

-In this section, we take on a digression to prove a general result about the reduce groupoid $C^*$-algebra of a locally compact groupoid $G$: a clopen subgroupoid $H$ of $G$ induces an inclusion $C^*_r(H) \subset C^*_r(G)$ which admits a natural \emph{conditional expectation}, that is, a contractive, completely positive map $e \colon C^*_r(G) \to C^*_r(H)$ such that

-for any $b \in C^*_r(G)$ and $a, c \in C^*_r(H)$ (see \cite{tomiyama} or \cite[II.6.10]{blackadar-operator-algebras} for other equivalent definitions).
-Such conditional expectations will play a role in the nuclear dimension estimate in our main result.
+In this section, we digress to prove a general result about the reduced groupoid $C^*$-algebra of a locally compact locally Hausdorff groupoid $G$: a clopen subgroupoid $H$ of $G$ induces an inclusion $C^*_r(H) \subset C^*_r(G)$ which admits a natural conditional expectation.\footnote{We recall that a conditional expectation is a contractive, completely positive map $e \colon B \to A$, where $A$ is a $C^*$-subalgebra of $B$, such that $ e(abc) = a \cdot e(b) \cdot c $ and $e(a) = a $ for any $b \in A$ and $b, c \in B$.
+See \cite{tomiyama} or \cite[II.6.10]{blackadar-operator-algebras} for other equivalent definitions.} Such conditional expectations will play a role in the nuclear dimension estimate in our main result.

 The following lemma is straightforward from Definition~\ref{def:locally-compact-groupoids}.